-- 1. Demonstrate proficiency in the use of XCP instruments on a variety of patients. - 2.
-Demonstrate proficiency in the use of the bisection-of-the-angle and the paralleling techniques. - 3.
-Expose and process quality diagnostic bitewings using both adult and child patients.
+1. Use XCP instruments proficiently on a variety of patients ensuring proper technique and positioning to achieve diagnostic quality images.

-- 4. Identify anatomical landmarks, anomalies and radiographic artifacts. - 5.
-Practice radiation safety measures while taking radiographs.
+- 2. Apply the bisection-of-the-angle and paralleling techniques proficiently. - 3.
+Expose and process diagnostic-quality bitewing radiographs for both adult and child patients. - 4.
+Identify anatomical landmarks, anomalies, and radiographic artifacts in dental radiographs. - 5.
+Implement radiation safety measures while taking radiographs. - 6.
+Perform radiography review exams and labeling exercises with at least 75% accuracy to prepare for the Dental Assisting National Board (DANB) Exam.